kounch/psxc_xpandr/README.md

 Files/directories that the script creates in the internal media:
 * For any directory that you create in `/games`, if it doesn't exist, an empty directory with the same name is created in the internal media in `/gaadata`
-* For any directory that you create in `/games`, if it doesn't exist, a directory with the same name is created in `/data/AppData/sony/pcsx/`, and the following empty directories are created inside:
+* For any directory that you create in `/games`, if it doesn't exist, a directory with the same name is created in `/data/AppData/sony/pcsx/`.

-      .pcsx/cfg
-      .pcsx/cheats
-      .pcsx/memcards
-      .pcsx/patches
-      .pcsx/plugins
-      .pcsx/screenshots
-      .pcsx/sstates

 * For any directory that you create in `/games`, inside the directory with the same name in `/data/AppData/sony/pcsx/`, a symbolic link `.pcsx/pcsx.cfg` is created for the `pcsx.cfg` in your USB drive.
+* If you provide a 'cheatpops.db' file, an empty one with the same name is created inside the directory `/data/AppData/sony/pcsx`.

 ### Can it brick my console?

-A lot of work has been made to try to make it as failsafe as possible, however, no warranties are made for any damage that you could make to your console by using it.
-Please, don't do if you if you are not sure of what you are doing.
+A lot of work has been made to try to make it as failsafe as possible, however, no warranties are made or responsabilities taken for any damage that you could make to your console by using it.
+Please, don't do if you if you are not sure of what you are doing, and try another option like, for example, [BleemSync](https://github.com/pathartl/BleemSync).

+### How does it work?

+The file `LUPDATA.bin` inside the folder `691843bb-62d6-4423-a105-19c06af91a8` is a shell script (source available [here](https://github.com/kounch/psxc_xpandr)), encrypted and signed so that the internal update system of an original PlayStation Classic copies it to a temporary folder an executes its contents.
+Then, the script stops the main console menu, mounts virtual and temporal files and folders from the USB stick, reconfigures temporarily the system, and launchs again the main menu software.
+This way, if the PlayStation Classic is powered off, and then started again without the USB drive, everything should work as if no modifications were made.